maddsua/astro-netlify-edge/README.md

 This is a direct copy of @astrojs/netlify as of Astro v2.10.15.

-My goal is to pring support of Netlify Edge to Astro 3, as I believe in Edge supremacy lol (Lambdas are just more pricy to run so no thanks)
+My goal is to bring support of Netlify Edge to Astro 3, as I believe in Edge supremacy lol (Lambdas are just more pricy to run so no thanks)

 This code is to be updated, and I probably gonna change a bunch of things to my taste